Note on the stability of planar stationary flows in an exterior domain without symmetry: Introduction

-in \eqref{RS} has an oscillation effect on the solutions in the exterior disk $\Omega=\{|x|>1\}$ at least when $\lambda=0$.
-Indeed, for the solutions to \eqref{RS} with $\lambda=0$, this effect leads to the faster spatial decay compared with the case $\alpha=0$ (i.e. the Stokes equations case), and this observation is indeed an important step in \cite{HW} to prove the existence of the Navier-Stokes flows around $\alpha U$ in the exterior disk when the rotation $\alpha$ is large, as explained in Remark \ref{remark.assumption} (1).
-However, contrary to the stationary problem, the situation becomes more complicated if we consider the nonstationary problem requiring the analysis of \eqref{RS} for nonzero $\lambda\in\C\setminus\{0\}$, since there is an interaction between the two oscillation effects due to the terms $\lambda v$ and $\alpha U^\bot {\rm rot}\,v$ in \eqref{RS}.
-In fact, even in the exterior disk, a detailed analysis to the representation of the resolvent operator suggests the existence of a time-frequency domain, which we call the {\it nearly-resonance regime}, where the oscillation effect from $\alpha U^\bot {\rm rot}\,v$ is drastically weakened by the one from $\lambda v$ and hence the $\alpha$-singularity appears in the operator norm of the resolvent.
-The existence of the nearly-resonance regime yields that the stability of the $\alpha U$-type flows is sensitive under the perturbation of the domain.
-This is the reason why the distance $d$ between the fluid domain $\Omega$ and the exterior disk is assumed to be small depending on $\beta = \alpha + \tilde{\alpha}_d$ in Theorem \ref{maintheorem}.
+in \eqref{RS} has an oscillation effect on the solutions in the exterior disk $\Omega={ D}$ at least when $\lambda=0$.
+Indeed, for the solutions to \eqref{RS} with $\lambda=0$, this effect leads to the faster spatial decay for the nonradial part compared with the case ${ \beta}=0$ (i.e. the Stokes equations case), and this observation is indeed an important step in \cite{HW} to prove the existence of the Navier-Stokes flows around ${ \beta} U$ in the exterior disk when the rotation ${ \beta}$ is large, as explained in Remark \ref{remark.assumption} (1).
+However, contrary to the stationary problem, the situation becomes more complicated if we consider the nonstationary problem requiring the analysis of \eqref{RS} for nonzero $\lambda\in\C\setminus\{0\}$, since there is an interaction between the two oscillation effects due to the terms $\lambda v$ and ${ \beta} U^\bot {\rm rot}\,v$ in \eqref{RS}.
+In fact, even in the exterior disk, a detailed analysis to the representation of the resolvent operator suggests the existence of a time-frequency domain, which we call the {\it nearly-resonance regime}, where the oscillation effect from ${ \beta} U^\bot {\rm rot}\,v$ is drastically weakened by the one from $\lambda v$ and hence the ${ \beta}$-singularity appears in the operator norm of the resolvent.
+The existence of the nearly-resonance regime yields that the stability of the ${ \beta} U$-type flows is sensitive under the perturbation of the domain.
+This is the reason why the distance $d$ between the fluid domain $\Omega$ and the exterior disk is assumed to be small depending on ${ \beta}$ in Theorem \ref{maintheorem}, and therefore, our argument is only applicable to the problem imposed on the exterior disk with a small perturbation.
+However, it is unclear whether the condition on $d$ being algebraically small in $\beta$ in Theorem \ref{maintheorem} can be relaxed or not.
 Additionally, Lemma \ref{lem.est.F} in Appendix \ref{app.proof.prop.est.F} implies that the nearly-resonance regime lies in the annulus $e^{-\frac{c}{\beta^2}} \le |\lambda| \le e^{-\frac{c'}{\beta}}$ in the complex plane.
 As far as the author knows, the existence of such time-frequency domain and the qualitative analysis seem to be new and have not been achieved before. }

 This paper is organized as follows.
 In Section \ref{sec.pre} we recall some basic facts from vector calculus in polar coordinates, and derive the resolvent estimate to \eqref{RS} when $|\lambda|\ge O(\beta^2e^{-\frac{1}{6\beta}})$ by a standard energy method.
 In Section \ref{sec.RSed} the resolvent problem is discussed for the case $0<|\lambda| < e^{-\frac{1}{6\beta}}$.
 In Subsections \ref{subsec.RSed.f}, \ref{subsec.RSed.divF}, and \ref{subsec.RSed.b} we derive the estimates to the problem \eqref{RSed} by using the representation formula.
 The results in Subsections \ref{subsec.RSed.f}--\ref{subsec.RSed.b} are applied in Subsection \ref{apriori2}, where the resolvent estimate to \eqref{RS} is established in the { exceptional} region $0<|\lambda| < e^{-\frac{1}{6\beta}}$.
 Section \ref{sec.maintheorem} is devoted to the proof of Theorem \ref{maintheorem}.